For my culinary fans.

 I’m ready to throw a party for the same person that caused me to lose my dog, my house, my dignity (temporarily), and now has caused me to spend something close to the GDP of Haiti to make sure I don’t see Sloane?
 This would be akin to asking a Jewish family to celebrate the Holocaust.
 Iranian reader, I know it didn’t happen, I also had breakfast with a talking bunny a couple of weekends ago so we can agree to disagree.
 I see Sloane so rarely these days that I’m fully expecting the next time we are together she’s going to ask me to go shopping for training bras or ask my opinion on various types of Playtex products.
 No thank you, Mr. Coleman, I think I’m going to treat April 14th like any other day and spend my free time plotting a hostile takeover of Diet Dr. Pepper and trying to get a one-on-one interview with whoever green lit Fuller House (the people deserve an answer) over at Netflix.

 Sloane and I miss Suebee.

 Speaking of Twitter, not since that time Avril Lavigne followed me on Google Plus did I have a social media coup like I did yesterday.
-Meet Mark Odlum, he started following me on Twitter yesterday and has not one but 14 IMDB.Com (Internet Movie Database for the novices) acting credits to his name.
+Meet Mark Odlum, he started following me on Twitter yesterday and has 1—count them 14 –IMDB.Com (Internet Movie Database for the novices) acting credits to his name.
 He’s actually an accomplished producer also, but I might have gotten a little social media stiffy getting followed by a Hollywood type.
 I mean he has an IMDB.Com page for crying out loud!
 This is a much cooler Twitter follower for me than say a Russian dating app site…. right?
 Hammy says otherwise, but he’s too busy writing his memoirs these days to offer any real insight.

 Mark, I can’t act or sing, but my agent will be in touch!